-For fiscal 2014-2015, the Committee approved the financial performance criteria applicable to each plan:
+For fiscal 2016, the Committee approved the financial performance criteria applicable to each plan:

-- ✓ STIP: Adjusted net income of Transat and income before income tax and interest expenses of subsidiaries - ✓ RSUs: Adjusted net income of Transat - ✓ PSUs: Adjusted net income per share of Transat - ✓ Options: Adjusted net income of Transat
+- ✓ STIP: Adjusted net income of Transat and income before income tax and interest expenses of subsidiaries - ✓ RSUs: Adjusted net income of Transat - ✓ PSUs: Adjusted net income per Transat share, and total shareholder return

-The choice of adjusted net income as a performance criterion under the STIP, Option, RSU and PSU plans has several objectives:
+The choice of adjusted net income as a performance criterion under the STIP, RSU and PSU plans has several objectives:

 - Strategic objective: The adjusted net income is an objective directly aligned with Transat's principal strategic short and medium term objectives, i.e. improved profitability. - A clear message to employees: By using an adjusted net income objective in our incentive compensation plans, the clear message conveyed to Transat executives and employees is that improved profitability is the priority and will be beneficial for the Corporation, for the shareholders and for themselves.
-Therefore, the decisions and behaviour of all employees aim towards the same objective. - Value for shareholders: Improved profitability will be conducive to an increase in Transat's share price and will thus generate greater value for the shareholders. - Sustained performance: The use of adjusted net income for Option and PSU vesting and of average adjusted net income for RSU vesting is beneficial for long-term profitability, which will ensure Transat's sustainability. - Lower payroll: No compensation will be paid under these three plans and no charge will be applied to the results if Transat does not achieve a minimum profit level; the payroll costs are therefore substantially lower when Transat generates low profits. - Risk management of our compensation programs: The adjusted net income objective ensures that the amounts disbursed under these plans are consistent with the Corporation's financial performance.
+Therefore, the decisions and behaviour of all employees aim towards the same objective. - Value for shareholders and other stakeholders: Improved profitability will be conducive to an increase in Transat's share price and will thus generate greater value for the shareholders and other stakeholders. - Sustained performance: The use of adjusted net income for Option and PSU vesting and of average adjusted net income for RSU vesting is beneficial for long-term profitability, which will ensure Transat's sustainability. - Control of costs related to payroll: No compensation will be paid under these three plans if Transat does not achieve a minimum profit level (with the possible exception of the part of PSUs tied to total shareholder return); the payroll costs are therefore substantially lower when Transat generates low profits. - Risk management of our compensation programs: The adjusted net income objective ensures that the amounts disbursed under these plans are consistent with the Corporation's financial performance.

-For the fiscal year 2015-2016, a new performance criterion has been introduced.
-This is total shareholder return, which will be used to determine in part the vesting of shares awarded under the new performance-based share unit (PSU) plan.
-This new criterion aims to diversify the performance criteria used in long-term compensation plans and to favour the sustained growth of the value of the Transat shares.
+For future PSU awards, a new performance criterion has been introduced.
+This is total shareholder return, which will be used to determine in part the vesting of shares awarded under the PSU plan.
+This new criterion aims to diversify the performance criteria used in long-term compensation plans, to favour the sustained growth of the value of Transat shares and to align the interest of the executive officers with those of the shareholders.

-5.6 Summary Compensation Table
+6.6 Summary Compensation Table